 13.52.070 Appeal procedures.

-Notwithstanding any other provision of this code, a denial of an application for a permit pursuant to this chapter may be appealed according to the procedures set forth in Chapter 2.88 of this code, and for such appeals, the term "approving authority" as used in Chapter 2.88 shall include the administrative authority and the term "permit" shall include a permit as defined in this chapter.
-Provided however, that the requirements of subsection (B) of Section 2.88.050 shall not be applicable to the appeal.
+Notwithstanding any other provision of this code, a denial of an application for a permit pursuant to this chapter may be appealed according to the procedures set forth in Chapter 2.88 of this code, and for such appeals, the term "decision maker" as used in Chapter 2.88 shall include the administrative authority and the term "permit" shall include a permit as defined in this chapter.
+Provided however, that the requirements of subsection (D) of Section 2.88.050 shall not be applicable to the appeal.

 SECTION 22.
 Section 17.46.030 (Lot line adjustment—Application; determination of completeness) of Chapter 17.46 (Lot Line Adjustments) of the Napa County Code is hereby amended to read in full as follows: